About Makarov.com - References and Feedback

 Starting in 2002, Makarov.com had a class 01 federal firearms license (FFL), a retail shop in St. Albans, WV and thus sold firearms for a few years.
 When the Retail store was closed in late 2006 due to overwhelming time demands from the Mail Order business, we could no longer sell complete firearms.

 Around the same time as our move to West Virginia, long-time customer and vendor George Fisher joined the Makarov.com team.
 George is the creator of the 9x18M semi-wadcutter bullet, the grip enhancers, and many other accessories.
 He has since been experimenting with Makarov laser pointers, scope mounts, and a number of other projects.
-George is now the operations manager of Makarov.com and oversees the day to day operation of the retail store as well as the on-line business.
+George became the operations manager of Makarov.com and oversaw the day to day operation of the retail store as well as the on-line business.

 Makarov.com is a fun project for us and we enjoy corresponding with likeminded people.
 The business is self-sustaining enough to pay the bills (including salaries) and finance a few Makarov-related projects that we report about, but this isn't quite up to maintaining a full-time salary for Karl.
 We just try to get good deals for people and recover the shipping costs and have a few bucks left over, which we usually roll into other projects.